 You've probably seen this odorless or mild-smelling white discharge before—there's just more of it now that you're pregnant.
 The discharge, called leukorrhea, is made up of secretions from the cervix and vagina.
 Don’t worry—it’s totally normal and usually nothing to worry about.
 Your discharge becomes heavier during pregnancy thanks to an increase in estrogen production and greater blood flow to the vagina.

-If you see an increase in discharge or a change in consistency before week 37, or a pink or brownish tint at any point during pregnancy, call your doctor immediately—this could be a sign of preterm labor.
-Also inform your doctor if your discharge is accompanied by itching or burning, is green or yellowish in color or has a strong smell, because this might be a sign of infection.
-You could also be leaking fluid, which could be a sign that your water is breaking— the fluid will generally be odorless.
+If you see an increase in discharge or a change in consistency before week 37, or if your discharge has a pink or brownish tint at any point during pregnancy, call your doctor immediately—this could be a sign of preterm labor.
+Also inform your doctor if your discharge is accompanied by itching or burning, is green or yellow in color or has a strong smell, because this might be a sign of infection.
+You could also be leaking anmiotic fluid, which could be a sign that your water is breaking—in that case, the fluid will generally be odorless.